Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

 > **Note** Paid plans are provided for both tools at Sage upon request.
 Please submit a [Jira ticket
 > to Sage IT] to request a Figma and/or TeleportHQ license (tag Jake Albrecht for approval).
+> Otherwise, you are allowed up to 3 Figma files and 3 TeleportHQ projects when using the basic
+> (free).

 > **Note** You will need Edit access to a Figma document in order to use TeleportHQ plugin (see
 > below).
 If you don't have Edit access to a Figma document that you want to export, make a copy of
 > the Figma document first, then export the copy to TeleportHQ.

-For Figma, log in with your Sage
-> Google account.
-For TeleportHQ, submit a [Jira ticket to Sage IT] to request team membership (tag
-> Jake Albrecht for approval).
->
-> Otherwise, you are allowed up to 3 Figma files and 3 projects when using the basic (free) plans
-> in Figma and TeleportHQ, respectively.

 ## Getting started

+This guide should work with both the web and desktop Figma app.

 1. Download the [TeleportHQ plug-in] in Figma (this step is only needed once).